 The universities were quick to go along with the Osborne proposals as they were seduced by the offer of increasing student places.
 Yet student places in nursing and medicine can never be expanded beyond the number of clinical placements available – so this hoped-for expansion was always illusory.

 In addition, the attack on the bursary adversely affected those coming forward to apply for nursing.
-The Health Foundation reviewed the policy and concluded, “the change in funding arrangements in England, combined with a dip in the population of 18-year-olds, has resulted in a fall in the number of nursing students, rather than the expected rise.”
+The charity The Health Foundation reviewed the policy and concluded, “the change in funding arrangements in England, combined with a dip in the population of 18-year-olds, has resulted in a fall in the number of nursing students, rather than the expected rise.”

 So, the first step in increasing the number of nursing students who complete the programme is to pay their living costs.
 There will always be some attrition from nursing courses: not all will find they can cope with the role and not all will make the academic grade.
 But there would be several thousand more registered nurses every year if the current drop out rate of one in four could be reduced to one in ten.